-I chose to work with the Dichterliebe rather than another song cycle for several reasons.
-This cycle has strong links with Schubert’s Winterreise, and my transcription idea of a lone traveller being a reciter is easily transposed into the situation of the poet.
-Of course, I also deeply love this music.
-Finally, I wanted to stay as close as possible to the original music: the sound quality and texture of the viola perfectly reflect the voice of a young man.
+Benjamin chose to work with the Dichterliebe rather than another song cycle for several reasons.
+This cycle has strong links with Schubert’s Winterreise, and his first transcription idea of a lone traveller being a reciter is easily transposed into the situation of the poet.
+It also allows him to stay as close as possible to the original music: the sound quality and texture of the viola perfectly reflect the voice of a young man.

 The song cycle of the Dichterliebe is a magnificent ensemble, of a beauty that seems accomplished and requires no correction.
-However, if we consider this cycle as a work, it is not immutable: factors of the utmost importance, such as the public’s perception of the work, its interpretation or the acoustic conditions during its performance, will never cease to evolve.
+However, if this cycle is considered as a work, it is not immutable: factors of the utmost importance, such as the public’s perception of the work, its interpretation or the acoustic conditions during its performance, will never cease to evolve.

-The Dichterliebe, like all masterpieces, is destined toevolve in the same way.
-For reasons similar to those used in my Winterreise transcription, I chose to transcribe this cycle of lieder for viola, harp and reciter.
+The Dichterliebe, like all masterpieces, is destined to evolve in the same way.
+For reasons similar to those used in his Winterreise transcription, Benjamin chose to transcribe this cycle of lieder for viola, harp and reciter.

 I believe that the poetry and the text is essential to the music and the composer’s original idea.
 That is why in my version, a reciter declares the text before each transcribed song.
 This allows me to keep the dramaturgy, emphasizes theatricality and, I think, brings a new perspective to the work.
 Music, more than an underline of the words, becomes a musical enunciation that sublimates the expressiveness of words.